-What is the objective of Control Schedule Process group?
+What is the objective of this process group?

 During project execution, if factors causing lots of changes are found, these factors must be eliminated to prevent the root cause of changes.
 If they cannot be eliminated, the impact of these factors must be minimized by taking preventive actions.

-What are the activities in Control Schedule Process?
+What are the activities in the Control Schedule Process?

-There are 9 steps in control schedule process.
+There are 9 steps in the control schedule process.
 Let’s explain them one-by-one:

-The 2nd Activity of Control Schedule Process: Conduct performance reviews: Actual results of each activity will be measured against the planned values in the schedule baseline during control schedule process.
+The 2nd Activity of Control Schedule Process: Conduct performance reviews: Actual results of each activity will be measured against the planned values in the schedule baseline during the process.
 Based on the performance review, whether the project is on track is determined.

 The 5th Activity of Control Schedule Process: Level resources to distribute work: Based on the actual results of the project, some remaining activities of the project may cause overload on some project resources.
 In order to offload the project activities to available resources, resource leveling can be done during control schedule process.